 - We can then update the value of

-using the gradient and a learning ratelr
+x0using the gradient and a learning ratelr:

 Demo